 The Concept Plan for the Claymore Renewal Project provides the framework for the creation of an integrated, mixed community of private and social housing close to transport, services, shops, community facilities, parks and open spaces.

 Following the NSW Government’s approval of the Claymore Concept Plan in 2013, the project will transform the dated Radburn style social housing estate into a mixed tenure community comprising 1,010 new private homes and around 450 new and retained social homes.

 $150 million to fast-track renewal projects

-The NSW Government recently announced $150 million committed from its Fast-Track Housing Construction Package over the next three years for NAQ Land and Housing Corporation (LAHC) to accelerate the renewal projects at the Claymore and Airds Bradbury housing estates, delivering more than 500 new social homes and 1,000 new land lots for sale to build new private homes.
+As part of its 2020/21 Budget, the NSW Government announced $150 million would be committed from its Fast-Track Housing Construction Package over the next three years for the NSW Land and Housing Corporation (LAHC) to accelerate the renewal projects at the Claymore and Airds Bradbury housing estates, delivering more than 500 new social homes and 1,000 new land lots for sale to build new private homes.

 Half of this money (i.e. $75 million) will be allocated to the Claymore project, to allow LAHC to expand the renewal program by opening up a ‘second development front’ in parallel with the stages currently under redevelopment.